couchbase/docker/generate/resources/couchbase-server/README.md

 For additional questions and feedback, please visit the [Couchbase Forums](https://forums.couchbase.com/) or [Stack Overflow] (http://stackoverflow.com/questions/tagged/couchbase).

 # QuickStart with Couchbase Server and Docker #
+Here is how to get a single node Couchbase Server cluster running on Docker containers:

 **Step - 1 :** Run Couchbase Server docker container